-The phlebotomy certificate provides students with the basic skills necessary for the collection of laboratory blood specimens.
-The phlebotomy program incorporates theory, skills, clinical experience, and special procedures required to meet the venipuncture needs in the hospital, clinical, urgent care, doctor’s office, nursing home, and/or other health care setting.
+The phlebotomy Certificate provides students with the basic skills necessary for the collection of laboratory blood specimens.
+The phlebotomy program incorporates theory, skills, clinical experience, and special procedures required to meet the venipuncture needs in the hospital, clinical, urgent care, doctors office, nursing home, and or other health care settings.

-The student will learn how to collect blood specimens correctly for venipunctures, micro collections (dermal or heel tubular collected) along with capillary punctures.
+The student will learn how to collect blood specimens correctly for venipunctures, micro collections ( dermal or heel tubular collected) along with capillary punctures.
 The student will also learn therapeutic laboratory testing.
 As part of the program, the student will learn appropriate safety precautions to prevent the transmission of infectious diseases.
 Selected learning experiences are provided in a number of healthcare agencies located within Williamsburg and surrounding counties.
 Students are assigned to clinical sites based on space availability and individual learning experiences.
-Graduates of the phlebotomy certificate are eligible to take a national certification examination for phlebotomy.
+Graduates of the phlebotomy certificate are eligible to take the National certification exam for Phlebotomy.

 A. Major Courses: 26 credit hoursAHS 102 Medical Terminology (3) AHS 106 Cardiopulmonary Resuscitation 1 AHS 136 Essentials of Anatomy and Physiology (3) AHS 141 Phlebotomy for the Healthcare provider (3) AHS 143 Phlebotomy Skills (6) AHS 146 Phlebotomy Experience (7) COL 103 College Skills (3)